-Bob Levy invented the company's solution for rapidly making sense of data.
-Mr. Levy brings executive, product, marketing and R&D experience with firms including MathWorks, Hancock Software, Harte Hanks, Rational Software and IBM.
-Bob also served as founding president of the Boston Product Management Association in 2001, a 6,000+ person non-profit.
+Bob invented the company's solution for rapidly making sense of data and leads the company's R&D team.
+Bob brings executive, product, marketing and R&D experience with enterprise software and data analytics vendors including MathWorks, Hancock Software, Harte Hanks, Rational Software and IBM.
+He holds a BSc in Computer Science and an MBA from Dalhousie University.
+Bob regularly speaks on data analytics, virtual and augmented reality.
+He also served as founding president of the BPMA in 2001, a 6,000+ person industry group.

-Alistair Croll works with early-stage companies on startup acceleration, and with global firms on business model innovation.
+Alistair works with early-stage companies on startup acceleration and with global firms on business model innovation.
 He has launched and sold a range of technology startups, including web performance pioneer Coradiant (sold to BMC in 2011).
-A guest lecturer on data science and critical thinking at Harvard Business School, Alistair is the author of four books on technology and business including the best-selling Lean Analytics, and has launched and chaired some of the world’s leading technology conferences including O'Reilly's Strata + Hadoop World.
+A guest lecturer on data science and critical thinking at Harvard Business School, Alistair is the author of four books on technology and business including the best-selling Lean Analytics, and has launched and chaired some of the world’s leading technology events including O'Reilly's Strata Data Conference.

-Serge Lucio’s distinguished career has included executive, product management, business development and technical roles in Europe and the USA with companies including IBM, PTC and CA. He brings extensive M&A experience, including driving IBM’s successful purchase of Telelogic AB and many others.
-Mr. Lucio has led Products & Strategy for IBM’s Bluemix cloud platform and Rational Software’s product line.
-He is presently VP of Strategy at CA Technologies.
+Serge's distinguished career has included executive, product management, business development and technical roles in Europe and the USA with companies including IBM, PTC and CA. He brings extensive corporate development experience, including driving IBM’s successful acquisition of Telelogic AB (approx. $845m USD) and numerous others.
+Mr. Lucio has led Products and Strategy for IBM’s Bluemix cloud platform and Rational Software’s product line.
+He is presently SVP of Product Management and Strategy at CA Technologies.

 Dr. Erik Demaine, Advisor